-\paragraph{Hyper-parameter search: }Next, we discuss the set of hyper-parameters that were tuned for each supply chain setting during training for different algorithms.
-Table \ref{tab:tune_hps_ppo_a2c} of Appendix \S\ref{appedix:parameter_tuning} describes the set of parameters for PPO and A2C.
-Similarly, Table \ref{tab:tune_hps_sac_td3} of Appendix \S\ref{appedix:parameter_tuning} describes the set of parameters for SAC and TD3.
-For PARL, a common set of hyper-parameters were used across all settings, with the exception of the discount factor, $\gamma$, for the infinite supplier inventory setting, since we observed universally higher gamma being necessary for the baseline DRL methods (see Table \ref{tab:best_hps}).
-The discount factor was set to 0.75 (0.99 for the infinite supplier inventory setting only), learning-rate was set to 0.001, and the sample-averaging approach used was quantile sampling with 3 demand-samples per step.
-In each case, this set of hyper parameters was then used for the evaluation of the RL model - by retraining 10 different times with different random seeds using those best hyper parameters for each method, and reporting statistics on the 20-episode evaluations of the best epoch model across the 10 runs.
-Besides the parameters mentioned here, all other parameters were set at their default values in the Stable Baselines 3 implementation (see API\footnote{https://stable-baselines3.readthedocs.io/en/master/} for more details).
-Note that our experiments revealed that standard gamma value of $0.99$ consistently gave much poorer results than smaller gamma values for most environments (we experimented with $0.99$, $0.9$, $0.85$, $0.8$ and $0.75$) - so we included smaller gamma values in our hyper-parameter grids but still kept the option of the traditionally used $0.99$ gamma for the benchmark RL methods in case they were able to factor in longer-term impact better.
-Finally, note, default optimizers are used: ADAM (\citealt{kingma2015adam}) for all except A2C which uses RMSprop (\citealt{hinton2012rmsprop}) by default.
+\paragraph{Hyper-parameter search:} Next, we discuss the set of hyper-parameters that were tuned for each supply chain setting during training for different algorithms.
+Table \ref{tab:tune_hps_ppo_a2c} of Appendix \S\ref{appendix:parameter_tuning} describes the set of parameters for PPO and A2C.
+Similarly, Table \ref{tab:tune_hps_sac_td3} of Appendix \S\ref{appendix:parameter_tuning} describes the set of parameters for SAC and TD3.
+For PARL, a common set of hyper-parameters was used across all settings, with the exception of the discount factor, $\gamma$, for the infinite supplier inventory setting, since we observed universally higher gamma being necessary for the baseline DRL methods (see Table \ref{tab:best_hps} of Appendix \S\ref{appendix:parameter_tuning}).
+The discount factor was set to 0.75 (0.99 for the infinite supplier inventory setting only), the learning rate was set to 0.001, and the sample-averaging approach used was quantile sampling with 3 demand samples per step.
+In each case, this set of hyper-parameters was then used for the evaluation of the RL model by retraining 10 different times with different random seeds using those best hyper-parameters for each method, and reporting statistics on the 20-episode evaluations of the best epoch model across the 10 runs.
+Besides the parameters mentioned here, all other parameters were set at their default values in the Stable Baselines 3 implementation (see API\footnote{\url{https://stable-baselines3.readthedocs.io/en/master/}} for more details).
+Note that our experiments revealed that the standard gamma value of $0.99$ consistently gave much poorer results than smaller gamma values for most environments (we experimented with $0.99$, $0.9$, $0.85$, $0.8$, and $0.75$) - so we included smaller gamma values in our hyper-parameter grids but still kept the option of the traditionally used $0.99$ gamma for the benchmark RL methods in case they were able to factor in longer-term impact better.
+Finally, note that default optimizers are used: ADAM \citep{kingma2015adam} for all except A2C which uses RMSprop \citep{hinton2012rmsprop} by default.